ecurrencyhodler/Litecoin-Resources/LTC Guides/Basic lnd Commands.md

 [autopilot]
 autopilot.active= [1 to turn on.
 0 to turn off]
-autopilot.maxchannels= [max number of channels that should be created] autupilot.allocation= [% total funds that should be committed to automatic channel establishment.
+autopilot.maxchannels= [max number of channels that should be created] autopilot.allocation= [% total funds that should be committed to automatic channel establishment.
 1= 100%.
 0.5= 50%]
 ```
 Example:
 ```